brianfrankcooper/YCSB/ydb/README.md

  - token used for auth, otherwise environment auth will be used

 - `dropOnInit`
- - During initialization table `usertable` will be dropped if parameter set to `true`
+ - During initialization table `usertable` will be dropped (might not exists) if parameter set to `true` and new one will be created.
  - Default is `false`

 - `dropOnClean`